Cookie Consent by Free Privacy Policy Generator

 The Mayor's Million Trees

 South Yorkshire’s Mayor Oliver Coppard is on a tree planting mission.
-He aims to plant 1.4 million trees across the region.
-He’s reopened the Free Trees for Communities Scheme and has called on businesses and landowners across South Yorkshire to put forward ideas for large scale tree planting projects.
+He aims to plant 1.4 million trees across the region, and has launched ‘A Tree for Everyone Campaign’.

-He’s also led the planting of 17 trees to celebrate South Yorkshire’s Olympic and Paralympic success in Paris 2024, at the Olympic Legacy Park.
+Mayor Oliver Coppard also led the planting of 17 trees to celebrate South Yorkshire’s Olympic and Paralympic success in Paris 2024, at the Olympic Legacy Park

-The 17 trees mark the 17 medals won in Paris by our Olympians and Paralympians .
-These include fruit trees that will be nurtured and harvested by the neighbouring Oasis Academy school and are planted along the site of a junior parkrun route in the park.
+The 17 trees marked the 17 medals won in Paris by our Olympians and Paralympians .
+These included fruit trees that will be nurtured and harvested by the neighbouring Oasis Academy school and are planted along the site of a junior parkrun route in the park.

 Trees are not just a great way to take carbon out of our atmosphere and fight climate change, they also help to protect against flooding, promote biodiversity, and improve wellbeing.